tytso/xfstests-bld/Documentation/building-xfstests.md

 There may be updates in some or any of these git trees for these subcomponents.
 You can use "git pull" or "git fetch" as necessary to update them.
 (Please take care before updating the fio repository;
-some updates have in the past caused test regressions so it may be preferable to let things be as far as the fio repo is concerned.)
+some updates to the fio tree have caused test regressions in the past, so it may be preferable to let things be as far as the fio repo is concerned.)

 ## Building the xfstests tarball